ibm-cloud-docs/cloud-object-storage/cli/curl.md

 **Note**: Personally Identifiable Information (PII): When creating buckets and/or adding objects, please ensure to not use any information that can identify any user (natural person) by name, location or any other means.
 {:tip}

+## Request an IAM Token
+There are two ways to generate an IAM oauth token for authenticating requests: using a `curl` command with an API key (described below) or from the command line using [IBM Cloud CLI](/docs/services/cloud-object-storage/getting-started-cli.html#gather-key-information).
-## Request an IAM token using an API key
+### Request an IAM token using an API key
+First ensure that you have an API key.
+Get this from [{{site.data.keyword.iamlong}](https://www.bluemix.net/iam/#/apikeys).

 ```
 curl -X "POST" "https://iam.bluemix.net/oidc/token" \